 The Senior Project provides students with an opportunity to integrate discipline-specific scholarship with the communication and research skills necessary for professionals in the 21st century.
 During their first year at Allegheny, students write, speak, and research frequently in their first-year seminars.
 By the sophomore year they are ready to undertake the complexities of writing and speaking in a specific discipline.
 They further hone these disciplinary communication skills in a junior seminar, the final preparatory phase for the Senior Project.
 By the senior year students are sufficiently prepared to undertake a scholarly endeavor approximating those experiences they will face as professionals in their field.

 The culminating experiences of the Senior Project are as varied as the disciplines that produce them, from recitals, performances, and exhibits to written and oral presentations on laboratory research.
-Many illustrate unusual combinations of disciplines, interests and skills.
+Many illustrate a range of disciplines, interests and skills.
 The Senior Project Celebration offers an open forum for students to present their projects, allowing seniors to refine their skills in presenting to a broad audience and share ideas with other students and the campus community.